mrspeaker/Omega500/README.md

 Players, bad guys, monsters etc should inherit from `Ω.Entity`.
 Entities know how to move inside maps, and can have collision detection with other entities.

+    var player = new Ω.Entity(100, 100, 18, 24); // x, y, w, h

 Has x, y, w, h properties which is used for map/entity collision detection.
+Width and height are optional if you specify them in the class itself (default is w: 32, h: 32).

 There are a couple of conventions for updating collections of entities.
 For "ticking", call tick on each object - and inside the object's tick method return `true` if it's still alive, and `false` if it should be removed: